Overview 2018 World Cup sponsors

 Adidas geographically well represented

 UEFA (Europe) has the most nations playing at the 2018 World Cup.
-The 14 UEFA-teams are sponsored by six different brands – Adidas, Nike, Puma, Erreà, Hummel and Umbro.
+The 14 UEFA-teams are sponsored by five different brands – Adidas, Nike, Puma, Erreà and Hummel.
 CAF (Africa) and CONMEBOL (South America) follow with four different brands for the five teams that have qualified for Russia.

 CONCACAF has only three teams playing at the 2018 World Cup, including two with New Balance kits.